 Check for legacy tags on your conversion pages

-* If you’re using the Google Analytics linked to Google Ads option, you can keep your legacy Analytics.js tag, but you need to set up Google Analytics using a global site tag.
+- If you’re using the Google Analytics linked to Google Ads option, you can keep your legacy Analytics.js tag, but you need to set up Google Analytics using the Google tag.

 If using Google Analytics, make sure properties are linked to Google Ads correctly

 When linking Analytics properties to your Google Ads account, make sure the Analytics properties are linked to the Google Ads account where the conversions are created.
 If conversions are created within a Google Ads manager account (MCC), the Analytics properties must be linked to that account, rather than to the child accounts using those MCC conversion actions.